samdow/language-design/language-design.md

 The notion of "when in doubt, leave it out" is very linked to DSLs and languages in general [Bloch, 2006].
 In terms of DSLs, we discussed in class how DSLs should support the bare minimum required to run the programs they want to run.
 Otherwise, they risk becoming a general purpose language and losing the specificity of a DSL.
-Additionally, in English, students are taught to be concise and focus on one topic.
-Similarly, APIs need to leave out anything that takes focus away from its main purpose.
+Additionally, this is true of languages in general.
+In English, students are taught to be concise and focus on one topic.
+Similarly, the "when in doubt, leave it out" mentality means that APIs need to leave out anything that takes focus away from its main purpose.

 ---